saasquatch/saasquatch-docs/src/success/identification.md

 highlights: |
      Identification is the topic of loading contact records into SaaSquatch from other systems.
 To implement a referral program you need to develop a strategy for how and when a user will be identified to SaaSquatch.
 Typically this happens whenever a user logs in to your website or service, or makes a purchase.
-     Identifying a user enrolls them to be able to refer their friends and tracks if they have been referred.
+     When you "Identify" a user, you enroll them to be able to refer their friends and to track if they have been referred.
      For details on how referrals are tracked see [Attribution](/topics/attribution/) and [Conversion](/topics/conversion/).
 slug: topics/identification
+sectionType: successArticle
-template: guides.html
+template: hasTableOfContents.html
 ---